beeware/toga/docs/reference/api/widgets/detailedlist.rst

 Usage
 -----

-A DetailedList uses a :class:`~toga.sources.ListSource` to manage the data being displayed. options.
-If ``data`` is not specified as a ListSource, it will be converted into a ListSource at runtime.
-Each item in the data source is required to provide 3 values - an icon, a title, and a subtitle.

-The simplest instantiation of a DetailedList is to use a list of dictionaries, with each dictionary containing three keys: ``icon``, ``title``, and ``subtitle``:
+The simplest way to create a DetailedList is to pass a list of dictionaries, with each dictionary containing three keys: ``icon``, ``title``, and ``subtitle``:

 .. code-block:: python